 I mentioned this to Kala recently, and she insisted that I phone Jasraj, as she felt this was a wonderful tribute to his music.
-When I informed Jasraj that my absolute favorite recording of his was Shuddha Nat on Biswas Records, he stated that "This rag is like your body chemistry," which led me to ponder not only the emotional, spiritual and technical strata, but also the five elements in the physical plane (air, water, fire, earth and space) that Shivkumar Sharma had focused on in an interview I conducted last Spring.
+When I informed Jasraj that my absolute favorite recording of his was Shuddha Nat on Biswas Records, he replied: "This rag is like your body chemistry", which led me to ponder not only the emotional, spiritual and technical strata, but also the five elements in the physical plane: air, water, fire, earth and space) that Shivkumar Sharma had focused on in an interview I conducted last spring.

 Sagarmatha is born from the swaras of Bilaval thaat.
 There is an opening alap with kawala and balafon, followed by a gentle tabla entrance.
-The relative volume of the tabla is increased when the tempo is doubled.
-The tabla is given even more prominence when the tempo is doubled a second time.
+The relative volume of the tabla is increased when the tempo is doubled, and the tabla is given even more sonic prominence when the tempo is doubled a second time.

 Even though Shuddha Nat, which inspired this one-hour composition, is an evening raga, I composed most of this music in the early morning, and decided that a poetic excerpt for this time of day from the Rg Veda, translated by Macdonnell, seemed to match the music:

 Bright leader of glad sounds she shines effulgent:

 Widely she has unclosed for us her portals.

 Pervading all the world she shows us richess